SevenQuanta/trackunioV2/README.md

 Flashing
 ========

 **Important**: When flashing the Arduino/Uno32, remove the Venus GPS or the entire Trackuino shield.
 After flashing the firmware, you can plug it back in.
 The GPS and the host computer share the same serial port on the AVR, so they will conflict when used together.
+This does not apply on the Mega 2560 provided the GPS is moved off of Serial 0.

 Hardware
 ========